amplication/docs/docs/premium-features/break-the-monolith.md

 The associated search field helps you search through your services by name.

-The filter is useful if you only need to break specific services.
+The filter is useful if you only need to handle or analyze specific services.

-### Drag-and-Drop Interface Management Buttons
+### UI Management Buttons

 Directly below the Service Filter are various buttons to help you manage the drag-and-drop interface.